This site uses cookies to analyse traffic and provide you with a better online experience. Learn more.

 Read more on cyclone impacts on the coral near our ports.
 You can also see more analysis on the data in these reports.

-These extreme cyclonic weather events not only had significant effects on hard coral cover but also preceded a marked increase in macroalgae at all locations.
-In contrast, macroalgae at all locations dropped off during the GBR-wide bleaching accumulated sea surface temperatures in 2020.
+The extreme cyclonic weather events over the last decade not only had significant effects on hard coral cover but also preceded a marked increase in macroalgae at all locations.
+In contrast, macroalgae at all locations declined during the 2020 region-wide heat stress event.
+Macroalgae at Round Top has continued to significantly decline over the last two years.

 You can see more analysis on the data in these reports.